Tips on writing a resume that stands out from the competition.

 It takes a little extra effort but a resume that is tailored to a specific job opportunity and employer is a great deal more effective than a general resume.

-Start by customizing your resume objective to the job you are applying for, for example, Sales Representative in a Small Start-up Company.
-Then go on to customize your profile and job history information to the target job.
+Start by customizing your resume objective to the job you are applying for, then go on to customize your profile and job history information to the target job.

 Demonstrate straight away the value you can bring to the prospective employer.
 Top tips on writing a resume suggest that customizing your profile to the job you are applying for is key to a successful resume.
 When you write your profile keep in mind the question "What makes me the best candidate for this job?" and answer it clearly and convincingly.

 The tips and sample objectives at objectives for resumes and the resume objective examples at free resume samples will provide you with a practical guide to developing your own compelling summary.

 Tips on writing a resume include to highlight your strongest skills and abilities as they relate to the target job.
 Know what your strengths are and make sure you focus on those relevant to the job opportunity.
 Get help with identifying your key competencies with this guide to What are your strengths?